 - Better sleep.
 Many seniors struggle with insomnia, which can exacerbate other health conditions.
 Encouraging seniors to do yoga could help them fall asleep more quickly and improve their quality of sleep through the night.
 One study suggested that yoga is more effective than herbal sleep remedies.
 This is likely due to yoga's relaxing breathing techniques.

 - Decreased blood pressure.
 Yoga is known to reduce blood pressure even more than listening to music and other relaxing activities.
 Many students report lower blood pressure after their first yoga class.
 As they continue with yoga classes, blood pressure stays low.
-The World Health Organization reports that seniors who engage in any regular physical activity have lower rates of coronary heart disease, high blood pressure, stroke, and several other chronic health conditions.
+The Centers for Disease Control and Prevention reports that seniors who engage in any regular physical activity have lower rates of coronary heart disease, high blood pressure, stroke, and several other chronic health conditions.

 - Less stress.
 Yoga is generally practiced in a calm, peaceful environment.
 This means that yoga can soothe and even halt the body's fight or flight response during stressful times.
 The slow breathing used in yoga also relieves anxiety and stress, which helps seniors—especially those suffering from confusion related to dementia—feel more at peace.